idptools/goose/README.md

 ## Changes

 The section below logs changes to GOOSE.

+#### V0.2.3 - More SequenceOptimzier updates!
+(October 2025)
+* Added batch functionality in SequenceOptimizer to support batch calculation or batch prediction functionality.
+* Cythonized the functionality for generating mutations in SequenceOptimizer (thanks Jeff!)
+* Improved speed of SequenceOptimizer and reduced memory usage

 #### V0.2.2 - SequenceOptimizer update!
 (September 2025)
 * Complete overhaul of the SequenceOptimizer architecture to add support for optimization of properties that have highly variably seensitivies and scales of values.